 8. Don’t get emotional

 As a seller who wants the best price for your property, you cannot afford to get too attached to it.
 The business is pretty simple and it should be kept simple.
-Rationalize the offer being made, negotiate a price that you and seller… Click To Tweet
+Rationalize the offer being made, negotiate a price that you and seller agree with and close it.
+Click To Tweet